Materials-Informatics-Class-Fall2014/MIC-Machining-Gradients/_posts/2014-12-10-Executive-Summary.md

 #Machining Introduction

-Machining is a secondary machining operation that typically follows primary shaping processes such as casting or forging.
+Machining is a secondary manufacturing operation that typically follows primary shaping processes such as casting or forging.
 Imposed strains and strain rates can be as large as $$10^5 s^{-1}$$ and 1-15, respectively.
 During these extreme deformation conditions significant energy is dissipated through plastic work which increases the temperatures in the chip.

 The described strain-rate-temperature conditions define a thermomechanical processing route that is unique to machining.